Museum of Berkshire Aviation

 We didn’t expect much to tell the truth as the buildings were very small but parked outside were a couple of interesting planes.
-We entered the building and were met by a couple of volunteers and we paid our £3.50 and went in.
-Well we were pleasantly surprised the Museum was chock full of plans, helicopters, drones and many displays dating from early aviation history.
+We entered the building and were met by a couple of volunteers we paid our £3.50 and went in.
+Well, we were pleasantly surprised the Museum was chock full of plans, helicopters, drones and many displays dating from early aviation history.
 Apparently, the museum is completely run and operated by volunteers and donations and it is quite remarkable.

 Wandering around the displays we were met by a volunteer who noticed our interest and he began chatting with us.
 My husband was fascinated by the engine sizes so he and the volunteer had a great talk about horsepower and the like.
-The volunteer was engaging, obviously passionate about the work of the museum and he introduced us to many displays and some incredible restoration work taking on by the volunteers some of it spanning over 15 years of work.
+The volunteer was engaging, and obviously passionate about the work of the museum and he introduced us to many displays and some incredible restoration work taken on by the volunteers some of it spanning over 15 years of work.

-Apparently the Woodley Airfield (which is now covered in houses) was once the centre of a thriving aviation industry.
+Apparently, the Woodley Airfield (which is now covered in houses) was once the centre of a thriving aviation industry.
 The airfield has seen many an aviation hero from Charles Lindbergh to Douglas Bader.
-In fact Lindbergh purchased a Miles Mohawk Aircraft at Woodley in 1936.
+In fact, Lindbergh purchased a Miles Mohawk Aircraft at Woodley in 1936.
 The Mohawk that Lindbergh had built became one of the most important communications planes of WWII.

-The volunteer told us this tale about the M.52 at Woodley, sounds very similar to a Canadian story about the Avril Arrow, governments being told to interfere to stop something only to handle over all the information to the U.S government who had the money to take on these projects and call them their own.
+The volunteer told us this tale about the M.52 at Woodley, which sounds very similar to a Canadian story about the Avril Arrow, governments being told to interfere to stop something only to handle over all the information to the U.S government who had the money to take on these projects and call them their own.

 “A scale model of the M.52 shows Miles Aircraft was a leading light in the aviation industry in its heyday.
 The M.52 was to be the first supersonic aircraft in the world, but the Government-funded project was cancelled abruptly.
 Mr Kite said: “It was assumed by Ben Lockspieser, the Minister of Aircraft Production, that it was too dangerous to risk pilots’ lives trying to get through the sound barrier.”
 To add insult to injury Miles Aircraft was ordered to hand its work and designs over to the American Bell Aircraft Company.
 A year later Major Chuck Yeager, of the US Air Force made the world’s first supersonic flight in a Bell X-1.”